 MA Day Event: Thursday, September 18, 2025, from 10:00 A.M. to 5:00 P.M.

 The focus of this day is to provide a family-friendly, fun environment with games, giveaways and entertainment that showcases the very best of Massachusetts culture, agriculture, and tourism.
-We will not be accepting exhibitors that are selling food items, goods and merchandise.
+We will not be accepting exhibitors that are selling food items, goods, and merchandise.

 Applicants interested in participating should complete this application.
 This may include the following: